zeropsio/recipe-nestjs/README.md

 ![nestjs](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/cover-nestjs.png)

 [Nest.js](https://nestjs.com/) is an amazing and popular Node.js framework.
-This recipe aims to showcase, through a simple file upload demo application, advanced concepts that unlock the scalebility powers of Nest.js.
+This recipe aims to showcase, through a simple file upload demo application, advanced concepts that unlock the scalebility powers of Nest.js by running it on [Zerops](https://zerops.io/).

 <br/>